dizcza/ezTime/README.md

 ### *queryNTP*

-`bool queryNTP(String server, time_t &t, unsigned long &measured_at);`
+`bool queryNTP(String server, time_t &t, uint64_t &measured_at);`

 This will send a single query to the NTP server your specify.
-It will put, in the `t` and `measured_at` variables passed by reference, the UTC unix-time and the `millis()` counter at the time the exact second happened.
-It does this by subtracting from `millis()` the fractional seconds received in the answer, as well as half the time it took to get an answer.
+It will put, in the `t` and `measured_at` variables passed by reference, the UTC unix-time and the `micros()` counter at the time the exact second happened.
+It does this by subtracting from `micros()` the fractional seconds received in the answer, as well as half the time it took to get an answer.
 This means it assumes the network delay was symmetrical, meaning it took just as long for the request to get to the server as for the answer to get back.

 If the time server answers, `queryNTP` returns `true`.
 If `false` is returned, `error()` will return either `NO_NETWORK` (if the WiFi is not connected) or `TIMEOUT` if a response took more than 1500 milliseconds (defined by `NTP_TIMEOUT` in `ezTime.h`).

 Note that this function is used internally by ezTime, but does not by itself set the time ezTime keeps.
 You will likely never need to call this from your code.

+&nbsp;

+### *syncToPPS*

+`IRAM_ATTR void syncToPPS();`

+Will sync the time on top of second to an external PPS signal, e.g. provided by a GPS chipset.
+This function is intended to be called by an interupt service routine, which is triggered when the PPS line fires.

 &nbsp;